Bostengard/Bostengard.github.io/README.md

 # Bostengard.github.io

-This is the wabpage im gonna use, feel free to share
+This is the webpage im gonna use, feel free to share